Should You Move to the Suburbs?

 - Increased home maintenance: Extra space means extra maintenance — mowing the lawn and making occasional repairs are practically unavoidable, especially if you own your home.

-How to know if you should move to the suburbs
+Reasons you may want to move to the suburbs

 Because there are pros and cons to living in the suburbs, making the decision to move there can be challenging.
 Before you pack up and go, consider whether the suburbs are right for you.